 Business use cases

-This section outlines the high-level use cases addressed by the Fulfillment API.
+This section outlines the business use cases addressed by the Fulfillment API.

-Retrieve unfulfilled orders so you can create and process each order's shipping fulfillments.
-You can retrieve known orders or search for orders by creation date, modification date, or fulfillment status.
+You can retrieve known orders using the getOrder method, or the getOrders method allows you to search for orders by creation date, modification date, or fulfillment status.
 See Discovering unfulfilled orders.

 Fulfillment API requirements and restrictions